 4th Reason: Foot traffic and security

-This might not even sound this important, but we have to mention it.
-A business address is used to receive packages, and some of these packages might be expensive and important.
+This might not sound this important, but we must mention it.
+A business address is used to receive your packages, and some of these packages might be expensive and important.

 If you use your home address to receive packages, you risk getting it snapped by package thieves.
 You also risk getting them ruined by rain or snow if you live in a place where the weather is moody and constantly shifting.